 Want to know how to tame horses?
 Simply use the saddles in Minecraft.

 How to Kill Mobs in Minecraft

-By using the kill e type command, you can easily kill mobs.
-Not only that, the leftovers of the Mobs will also give you a headache which is unbearable.
+By using the kill e type command, you can easily kill mobs manually.
+Not only that, but the leftovers of the Mobs will also give you a headache which is unbearable.